vektra/mockery/docs/notes.md

 Multiple Expectations With Identical Arguments
 -----------------------------------------------

 There might be instances where you want a mock to return different values on successive calls that provide the same arguments.
-For example we might want to test this behavior:
+For example, we might want to test this behavior:

 ```go
 // Return "foo" on the first call